schrotie/shadow-query/README.md

 # shadow-query
 Nano sized utilities library for writing vanilla web components

-ShadowQuery is a tiny (1.8k uglified gzip as of this writing) utility library to help develop high performance vanilla web components.
+ShadowQuery is a tiny (1.6k uglified gzip, some 270 lines of code without comments and new lines as of this writing) utility library to help develop high performance vanilla web components.
 Some of its API syntax is reminiscent of web dev warhorse jQuery, adapted for working with Shadow DOM, hence the name.

 __Tiny__: demo/dbmonster.html is a selfcontained HTML app _below 10K_ (load without server into your Chrome or Firefox, for other browsers you may need to add more polyfills).